bafonins/t0d0-app-test/README.md

 - [apollo-server](https://github.com/apollographql/apollo-server) - GraphQL server
 - [passport](https://www.passportjs.org/) - authentication middleware (used for local + jwt auth in the app)

+# Features

+## Authorization

+There are 3 global roles authorized in the application.

+1. Guests

+- Can view todo tasks
+- Can filter todo tasks
+- Can view real-time updates made by other users

+2. Authenticated users

+- Everything that _Guests_ can do
+- Create todo tasks
+- Delete todo tasks
+- Complete todo tasks

+3. Task owners

+- Everything that `Authenticated users` can do
+- Freeze/unfreeze created todo tasks

 ## Checklist

 This sections lists all recruitment assignment tasks.